tripledio/tripledio.github.io/_posts/2018-03-01-k8s-reverse-proxy.md

 ## The usecase

-I will now demonstrate how can we achieve our mixed infrastructure goal.
+I will now demonstrate how we can achieve our mixed infrastructure goal.
 As an example of an external service we will take a simple http server serving a page with the Triple D and kubernetes logo.
 This external service runs on 81.82.200.36 and we would like to be able to access it as if it was a locally deployed application.

 ## Non K8s solution

-As a non K8s solution we can choose to do a low level proxying of the external service using nginx.
-To do this our local native nginx configuration file would look like this:
+As a non K8s solution we can choose to do a low level proxying of the external service using nginx as the k8s ingress controller.

 ### Low level proxying using nginx [^2]